Coalescence of geodesics and the BKS midpoint problem in planar first-passage percolation

 We will need in the proof the following claim.
 It follows easily from the definition of a cone. \begin{claim} Let $\theta_0<\theta_1$.
 For any $x,y\in\mathbb R^2$, we have that $x\in \mathrm{Cone}(y,\theta_0,\theta_1)$ if and only if $y\in \mathrm {Cone}(x,\theta_0+\pi,\theta_1+\pi)$. \end{claim} Denote by $\mathrm {int}(\cB_G)$ be the directions in the interior of a flat edge:

 Note that if $\theta\notin\mathrm{int}(\cB_G)$, then it corresponds to an extreme point of the limit shape. \begin{proof}[Proof of Proposition \ref{prop:nobigjumps}] We assume here \eqref{eq:assumption not ell1}.
 Let $n\ge 1$, $|s|\le n$, let $\delta>0$ and $m\ge n ^{1/2+\delta}$.
 Without loss of generality, we can assume that $s\ge 0$.
 Let $\gamma$ be the geodesic between $(0,0)$ and $(n,s)$.
-Set Under the assumption \eqref{eq:assumption not ell1}, we have $\theta_0>0$.
-If not, by symmetry we get and it implies that the limit shape is a dilation of the $\ell_1$ ball.
+Set Under the assumption \eqref{eq:assumption not ell1} we have $\theta_0>0$.
+Indeed, otherwise, by symmetry, which implies that the limit shape is a dilation of the $\ell_1$ unit ball.
 Set

 We define $[b(\theta),u(\theta)]$ to be the flat edge of $\theta$ for $\theta\in \mathrm {int}(\cB_G)$.
-We set $u(\theta)=b(\theta)=\theta$ for $\theta\notin \mathrm {int}(\cB_G)$.
+We set $u(\theta)=b(\theta):=\theta$ for $\theta\notin \mathrm {int}(\cB_G)$.
 Note that by symmetry, we always have $u(\theta)-b(\theta)\le \pi/2$.